Webinar

 How can cities take a nature positive approach when it comes to tourism?
 What aspects need to be considered while planning for this by local governments?
 How can we align the environmental benefits of nature conservation and economic benefits of tourism?

-Join us as we learn more from global experts and cities in Asia.
+This webinar shared valuable insights from global experts and cities in Asia.

 Time: 9:00-10:00 CEST / 12:30-13:30 IST / 14:00-15:00 WIB / 15:00-16:00 CST